David Cunningham Indianapolis, Indiana

 Life Coach, Relationship Coach, Spirituality Coach

-BA, MA, ICF trained coach, Sober in Recovery 20 years, Tenured College Professor
+ICF trained coach, Sober in Recovery 20 years, Tenured College Professor

 David Cunningham is known for his gentle, empathic wisdom.
 He cares deeply about others and loves helping people reframe situations to find peace in the midst of difficulty.
 For the past two decades, he has remained deeply committed to doing the deep, and often challenging, spiritual work required to heal and grow.
 His passion for self-development and spiritual sensitivity has equipped him to listen and coach with compassion, kindness, humor and insight.